firstdraft/emba-chapters/program-notes.md

 It turns out there's a special method in Ruby called `Kernel.p` (`p` is short for "print inspect") that will display its argument in the terminal.
 Try running the following:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/first-real-output?lite=true"></iframe>

+You usually don't want to print every line, but you certainly should be printing at least one line; otherwise your program isn't doing much good.
+In the real world (outside of these REPLs), the green line at the end will not show up when we run our programs; only things that we explicitly print will.

 Printing values to the terminal is something we're going to want to do _a lot_, and so Ruby makes it easy for us; rather than having to type `Kernel.p`, we can just type the shorthand of `p`.
 Change `Kernel.p` to `p` above and give it a try.